-Rooms in the building are used regularly as a rehearsal venue for three local choirs – “Ten in a Bar”, “The Co-op Ladies Choir” and “AVE” – and from time to time both “The Thamesdown Ladies Choir” and Swindon’s “Light Operatic Society” make use of our facilities for ad hoc rehearsals.
+Rooms in our building are used regularly as a rehearsal venue for three local choirs – “Ten in a Bar”, “The Co-op Ladies Choir” and “AVE” – and from time to time both “The Thamesdown Ladies Choir” and Swindon’s “Light Operatic Society” make use of our facilities for ad hoc rehearsals.
 ‘Music Bugs’ uses the premises on Fridays and introduces babes and toddlers to the joy of music-making.

 Immanuel also serves as a centre for the Associated Board Music Examinations and has done so for more than 50 years.
 As a result, countless students of music and their teachers see us as a centre for music in the town.

 With seating for 200+ people and with good acoustics, Immanuel is often booked for concerts by outside groups and choirs in the town.
 One such event is the annual visit of the prize-winning Aldbourne Band who have held a concert at the church at the end of January for more than fifty years.